 Transportation is America’s and California’s single biggest source of carbon emissions, contributing to climate change and global warming.
 Extracting, transporting, refining and using gasoline causes harm to people, air, water, land, animals, and plants.

-Gas and diesel vehicle exhaust accounts for the vast majority of smog-causing and fine-particle air pollution, causing asthma, heart and lung disease, cancer, dementia and thousands of premature deaths each year.
+Gas and diesel vehicle exhaust accounts for the vast majority of smog-causing air pollutants, causing asthma, heart and lung disease, cancer, dementia and thousands of premature deaths each year.
 It affects children and disadvantaged communities of color the most.

 In the past, we adopted reasonable vehicle regulations to require seat belts, airbags, catalytic converters and unleaded gas to protect health and safety.
 It’s time to act again.